This question about novel setting comes from reader Valeria via email:

 Most books I have read so far describe a specific setting.
 Like a certain city or state.
 I know setting and the way it is developed is very important for a story but can there be such thing as a nameless setting?
 I am asking because I live abroad but I don’t want to set my story in my country.
 The problem is, I’m not familiar with other cities.
 I have been describing my story’s setting as a dark and gray city, but not a specific city.
 In fact, I would like to keep a mystery of where exactly this gloomy city is located.
 I’d like for my readers to think this can happen in any city, but is this really a good idea?
 Should I research my setting a bit more and name it?

 I love it when readers answer their own question.
 But I did want to talk a bit more about this particular one.
-Setting is important.
+Novel setting is important.
 So important, in fact, that some readers and writers and editors and agents say that setting should become like another character in the story, as well-defined as any of the people that populate it.

-While I think that some writers focus entirely too much on the particulars of their setting and too little on their people (for example, high fantasy writers or hard sci-fi writers who spend countless pages describing the world or spaceship they’ve created, complete with maps and another language, and too little time on the characters), I think that specificity and attention to the setting is essential in a story.
+While I think that some writers focus entirely too much on the particulars of scene setting and too little on their people (for example, high fantasy writers or hard sci-fi writers who spend countless pages describing the world or spaceship they’ve created, complete with maps and another language, and too little time on the characters), I think that specificity and attention to scene setting is essential in a story.

-If you don’t want to give the setting a real name, invent one.
+If you don’t want to give the novel setting a real name, invent one.
 Turn up the fantasy element of the setting.
 You’ll give your created world instant flavor, and its people a place to identify with.
 As human beings, we can’t help wanting to identify with a place and calling it home…we need somewhere to belong.
 Kids and teens are always talking about where they live, their favorite places, or the places they want to escape.
 Listen to the first questions that a little kid will ask you when they’re getting to know you: What’s your name?
 How old are you?
 What’s your favorite color?
 Where do you live?
 Then they will proudly identify themselves, ie: “I live on Cherry Street!”
 That’s why a name is important, too.
 It gives people something easy and immediate to identify with.
 When I meet people in New York, the little kid rule is still true.
 One of the first questions they ask is what neighborhood I live in, by name.

 Place is very important to the human mind.
-And fleshing out your setting is just part of the novel writing craft.
+And fleshing out your novel setting is just part of the writing craft.
 If you’re not comfortable really writing a brand new setting for your story, at least give it a name and characteristics and details.
 Paragraph descriptions of setting on every page are clunky and dull and won’t engage the reader as much as action will, but you still need to give your story a sense of place with as many specific details as possible.
 In Valeria’s example, just “dark and gray” for a city isn’t going to be enough.
 Readers need more details to bring what’s in their mind’s eye to life as they’re reading.
 If that includes creating a fantasy version of your own city and calling it something else or doing careful research on other cities, then that’s what it will take.

 I’m familiar with the urge to make a place universal enough that the reader will think it’s their own town or city.
 This notion is why a lot of medieval literature and plays featured a character called Everyman.
 This Everyman character was supposed to stand in for the reader and symbolize the universal significance of the action and how it applied to a generic character who, literally, could be anyone and everyone.